-In the Gitflow Branching Model section, we noted that the master branch records the official release history of the project.
-Specifically, whenever, the master branch is changed, it is tagged with a new version number.
+In the Gitflow Branching Model section, we noted that the main branch records the official release history of the project.
+Specifically, whenever, the main branch is changed, it is tagged with a new version number.
 We use a git 'lightweight tag' for this purpose.
-Such a tag is essentially a pointer to a specific commit on the master branch.
+Such a tag is essentially a pointer to a specific commit on the main branch.